Skip to content

 Frame reassembly

-Incoming BLE notifications are buffered and scanned for the 0x5A 0xA5 sync pattern.
-Once LENGTH + 13 bytes are accumulated, a complete encrypted frame is delivered.
+Incoming notifications are appended to a per-connection buffer and scanned for the generation-appropriate sync bytes.
+Once LENGTH + 13 bytes accumulate, one complete encrypted frame is delivered to the waiter queue.

 Handshake flow